David-Papworth/Practical_Project/README.md

 python3 -m pytest strat_random --junitxml=junit/test-results2.xml --cov=app --cov-report=xml --cov-report=html
 python3 -m pytest points --junitxml=junit/test-results3.xml --cov=app --cov-report=xml --cov-report=html
 ```
+This was carried out to make sure all the webpages and links worked correctly and if the services worked as intended.
+This was also used to run a coverage report.
+Coverage shows the number of lines the code reads though and ran to completion in pytest it doesn’t identify whether the code has given the intended output only that it had been run.
+We checked for the intended output by adding assertions to compare the output with a selected item (text, status code, etc).
+The code below shows the unit test for the front-end it checks if the webpage works correct status code 200 and mocks the inputs of the other services to check if the data is show on the page.

 ```
 class TestHome(TestBase):